daniellacosse/daniellacos.se-v2/readme.md

 ### TODO:
 * browser support
   * if IE, alternate message, link to chrome
-  * noscript, display alternate message
-  * also fallback for linear gradient

   * run in safari/firefox/opera for any needed prefixes